roadsidemultimedia/Docs/advanced/less-css.md

 ## Examples ##

-In the example below we will be using the Masthead section and using the gradient and border radius mixins.
-By default the Masthed section looks like this:
+In the example below, we will be using the Masthead section, and using the gradient and border radius mixins.
+The standard Masthed section looks like this:

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/override-default-masthead.jpg)